 The Executive Board adopts the 'TU Delft Register of Educational Programmes' every year.
 This document covers the entire educational portfolio of TU Delft.
 It gives details of the individual tracks within accredited degree programmes.
 It also provides an overview of non-accredited education.
-The Register also contains other information, such as which programmes have a numerus fixus, which programmes have a second intake time, and which acknowledged annotations you can achieve during your degree programme.
+The Register also contains other information, such as which programmes have a numerus fixus, which programmes have a second intake time..
 The 'TU Delft Register of Educational Programmes' can also be found on the website.

-1.3.6 Accreditation of degree programmes
+1.3.6 Accreditatie opleidingen